Twistor lines in the period domain of complex tori: Introduction

 The plan of the paper is as follows.

-In Section \ref{Space-of-twistor-lines:-dimension-count} we describe our basic set-up and show that the twistor spheres $S^2 \subset Compl$ are complex submanifolds (Corollary \ref{corSanalytic}).
-We define the union $C_I$ of all twistor spheres passing through a given period $I$ and show that the stabilizer group $G_I$ of $I$ acts transitively on the set of twistor spheres containing $I$.
-The sets $C_I$ will serve as the main tool in the proof of twistor path connectivity.
+In Section \ref{Space-of-twistor-lines:-dimension-count} we describe our basic set-up, the complex-analytic structure of $Compl$ considered as a real-analytic submanifold in $End(V_\RR)\cong End(\RR^{4n})$ and show that the twistor spheres $S^2 \subset Compl$ are complex submanifolds (Corollary \ref{corSanalytic}).
+We define the union $C_I$ of all twistor spheres passing through a given period $I$ and show that $G_I$ acts transitively on the set of twistor spheres containing $I$.
+The sets $C_I$, which are real-analytic subsets in $Compl$, will serve as building blocks for constructing twistor paths.

 In Section \ref{Twistor-path-connectivity-of-Compl} we provide an argument, illustrated by a picture, that the set of periods reachable from a given one $I$ by means of all possible triples of consecutive twistor spheres contains an open neighborhood of the initial period.
 Then, the connectedness of the period domain allows us to conclude that any two periods can be connected by a path of twistor lines.
-The three spheres argument is essentially due to the transversality formulated in its most general form in Proposition \ref{Proposition-general-transversality}.
-We also show that $C_I$ is a real analytic subset of $Compl$.
+The three spheres argument is essentially due to the transversality formulated in its most general form in Proposition \ref{Proposition-general-transversality}, and it is somewhat analogous to the ``three lines argument'' in \cite[Prop.
+3.7]{Bourbaki}.

 In Section \ref{Connectivity-by-generic-twistor-paths} we prove the generic connectivity part of Theorem \ref{Theorem-tw-path-conn}.
-The idea of the proof is to show that the space of triples of consecutive twistor spheres connecting a fixed pair of periods is not the union of of its subspaces for which the first or, respectively, the second, of the two joint points belongs to the locus of tori with nontrivial N\'eron-Severi group in the period domain.
+The idea of the proof is to show that the space of triples of consecutive twistor spheres connecting a fixed pair of periods is not the union of its two subspaces for which the first or, respectively, the second, of the two joint points belongs to the locus of tori with nontrivial N\'eron-Severi group in the period domain.
 Again, the transversality, stated in Proposition \ref{Proposition-general-transversality}, constitutes the main tool for proving generic connectivity.

-In Section \ref{Twistor-spheres-are-complex-submanifolds} we prove that the degree of twistor lines in $G(2n,4n)$ with respect to the Pl\"ucker embedding is 2.
-Here we use the fact that the group $G := GL^+(V_\RR)$ acts transitively on the set of all twistor lines together with an explicit computation on an explicit example.
+In Section \ref{Twistor-spheres-are-complex-submanifolds} we prove that the degree of twistor lines in $Gr(2n,4n)$ with respect to the Pl\"ucker embedding is $2n$.
+Here we use the fact that the group $G$ acts transitively on the set of all twistor lines, preserving the degree, together with an explicit computation on an explicit example.